 If your dry eye disease is caused by irregular tear drainage, punctal plugs may be the solution for you.
 Punctal plugs are placed in the tiny ducts, or the puncta, in your eyes.
 If your tears are draining too quickly for your eyes, punctal plugs can help you keep a sufficient layer of tears on your eyes.

 Find Relief From Dry Eye Disease

 Proper diagnosis and treatment can help you find relief from dry eye symptoms.
-At LaFerla Family Eyecare we help you find the cause of your dry eyes and get you started on a customized dry eye care plan.
+At LaFerla Family Eyecare, one of our Optometrists in Kansas City can help you find the cause of your dry eyes and get you started on a customized dry eye care plan.

 Don’t let dry eyes affect your life any longer!
 Book an appointment with us today to get the help you need.